n0land0/sniff/README.md

 ## Future Features

-- Log In functionality.
+- Ability to create and log in a user
+- Ability to approve or reject requested playdates
-- Sockets.io for client to client direct messaging
+- Socket-based messaging
+- Expanding coverage to other areas besides Denver